 The Madison Metropolitan School District (MMSD) Summer Food Program provides free meals during summer vacation.
 During the school year, MMSD Food & Nutrition serves children who qualify for free or reduced price meals due to low household income.
 The summer program offers children nutritious meals when school is not in session.
-Children can eat for free, Monday - Friday, June 19 through August 11.
+Children can eat for free, Monday - Friday, June 18 through August 10.
 MMSD offers breakfast, lunch and snack.
 Meals vary by location.
 No application is required.
-School Sites will not be serving on July 3rd & 4th.
-All other sites will be closed on July 4th.
+All sites will be closed on July 4th.

 The U.S. Department of Agriculture (USDA) funds the Summer Food Program and the State of Wisconsin and administers the school meal service.
 All children 18 years of age and under can receive up to two free meals per site.
 Sites qualify if the school in the attendance area has more than 50% free and reduced lunch enrollment, or if more than 50% of the children participating at the site qualify for free or reduced price meals

 Summer 2018 Qualifying Sites have yet to be determined

 We are offering fresh local produce in cooperation with REAP Food Group - Try fresh, tasty fruits & veggies!

 Click on any site on map to see meal serving times.